nadia3373/nadia3373/README.md

 ### Hello 👋

-Aspiring software developer with a strong focus on web development, I am passionate about learning and strive to create clean, efficient, and user-friendly code.
+Junior software developer with a strong focus on web development, I am passionate about learning and strive to create clean, efficient, and user-friendly code.

 🐍 My primary programming languages are Python and JavaScript.
 Devoting significant time and effort to self-education, I acquire skills through various online resources, tutorials, and project-based approach.
 Self-guided study has helped me build a solid foundation in web development concepts and gain practical experience in building web applications.